 Having an open network is an added advantage of being able to build better connections.
 Not only will you be able to build networks in the different fields or topics you’ve explored, but you’ll also serve as a connector between the people in different groups.
 Research has shown that having an open network is a high predictor of career success.
 Try to network outside your industry or field and garner beyond surface information about a different field.
 It’ll go a long way in your next networking event.

 You’ll always have good ideas

 As mentioned earlier, being an expert generalist enables you to draw on your diverse knowledge base, recognize patterns and improvise situations.
 All this put together makes you able to come up with good ideas frequently.
 Because your experience base is diversified and well spread out, you can recognize and fix loopholes in your thought patterns both consciously and subconsciously.
 You are more easily able to self-correct.
-Hence, when you eventually come up with an idea, it’ll usually be almost foolproof.
+Hence, when you eventually come up with an idea, it’ll most likely be a good and foolproof one.

 It gives you a safety net

 Specializing in only one field or remaining narrowly focused in one area, leaves you vulnerable to the forces of change.
 Staying in the bubble of your job or field will do you no good in the long run.
 Society is changing and the economy along with it.
-The increasing popularity of short-term work, new industries coming up and more unconventional ways to make a living, having the low down on two or three other industries could help you in the long run.
+The increasing popularity of short-term work, new and emerging industries, and more unconventional ways to make a living.
+Having skillsets in two or three other industries could help you in the long run.

 You’ll be cooler

 Don’t you just love that person at parties who you can always have a great conversation with?
 That could be you if you are willing to broaden your horizons.
 The more you learn, the more interesting things you have to say.
 It doesn’t mean you should go around a party shoving statistics about the mating patterns of migrating sea lions down people’s throats.
 Instead, it means it’ll be easier for you to have stimulating exchanges and find common ground with different interesting people.